-

 Who was Sverre Sigurdsson, the excommunicated King who reformed Medieval Norway?

 Historians have labeled him as one of the most consequential and important kings in Norwegian history.
-However, ask most Norwegians today, and they’ll struggle to tell you much about King Sverre Sigurdsson.4 months ago -
+However, ask most Norwegians today, and they’ll struggle to tell you much about King Sverre Sigurdsson.3 years ago -

 Which event ended the Viking era?

 The exact ending of the "Viking Age" (c.
-793 – 1066 CE) is just one of the many current controversies historians love arguing about.9 months ago -
+793 – 1066 CE) is just one of the many current controversies historians love arguing about.3 years ago -

 Why did the Vikings stop raiding?

 The history of the so-called "Viking Age" is neatly bookended by a raid on a British monastery at the beginning and the victory of a Norman conqueror on an English battlefield at the other end.
-Or is it?10 months ago -
+Or is it?3 years ago